top of page

 Applications can be accessed via CAORC's SM Apply application portal.
 You must sign up for an account to access the seminar application.
 This will allow you to save and return to your application before submitting.
 Please save your login/password information for future applications.

-• Upload a current cv/resume (less than 3 pages in length)
+• Upload a current cv/resume (maximum of 2 pages)

 • Request a letter of support from a department chair, academic division head, or academic dean at your college or institution.
 You will be able to send a link to your recommender via the online grant portal, SM Apply, by entering their contact details, which will trigger the system into sending an automated email.
 Your recommender will then be able to upload their letter.
 Recommendation letters will be confidential in the system.